yeefantan/Explainable-Health-Prediction-with-Transfer-Learning/README.md

 ### XRAI
 XRAI is another attribution method that is specialized for image input only.
 It combines Integrated Gradient with over-segmentation and region selection to find the attribution.
 However, the attribution determined is as a level of regions, but not pixels.
 XRAI is proved to be able to produce a better result than other saliency methods for common models.
 This method can be applied to any deep neural network model.

 Both the XRAI and Integrated Gradients model are tested on [Google Cloud Explainable AI Platform](https://cloud.google.com/explainable-ai).
 The file "XRAI_and_IG.ipynb" in notebooks directory presented the setup codes in the platform.
 The methods of setting parameters for different visualization, importing the model, and getting explantions are demonstrated in the notebook file.
-The results obtained for this both method is presented in the table below.
+The results obtained from the proposed methods are presented as follow:

 |Original Image | Integrated Gradient | XRAI |
 |---------------|---------------------|------|